Support and advice for students studying more than one subject

 - Change your Major to a Single Honours by dropping your Minor subject

-- In a limited number of cases, you can change your Minor subject to another that can use your first year modules as a foundation for studies in the second and third year
+- Change your Minor subject to another that can use your first year modules as a foundation for studies in the second and third year

 - Change your Major/Minor to a Joint Degree, where a Joint Degree in those disciplines already exists.